 Damnation Peak South Ridge

-South ridge was steepest from 3600′ to 4600′, and it was snow-free from 3600′ to 4000′.
+The south ridge was steepest from 3600′ to 4600′ and snow-free from 3600′ to 4000′.
 At the same time, it was too steep to walk in snowshoes comfortably.
-So I waited until the terrain flattened at 4600′ to put them on again.
+So I waited to put them on again until the terrain flattened at 4600′.

-Soon, a broad, steep gully stood before us at 5000′.
-The wet snow hasn’t made any releases today.
-So we bypassed via the more moderate east side to avoid potential slides.
+Soon, a broad, steep gully stood before us at 5000′ without any releases today.
+But we bypassed via the milder east side to avoid potential slides.

 See more trip photos here.